IBM ThinkCentre S50 / A50 'IBM mini'

 Manuals

-These ThinkCentres are some of the least common of the period as most were simply the Small Form Factor variants (which allowed larger heatsinks for the hotter LGA775 Prescotts, and also a bay for floppy diskettes in businesses that needed the legacy support).
+These ThinkCentres are some of the least common of the period (comparatively speaking) as most were simply the Small Form Factor variants (which allowed larger cheaper heatsinks for the hotter LGA775 Prescotts and possibly Gallatin, and also a bay for floppy diskettes in businesses that needed the legacy support).
 Developed by IBM Japan for space conservation, they were popular for situations where only a very tiny desktop could fit, but without compromise to the machine itself; requiring that an integrated PSU, full length PCI, and all standard features are still present.
-Like the IBM T221 which was also developed heavily by IBM Japan, these never saw as much popularity outside of Japan.

 To make matters confusing with the naming scheme, these miniature ThinkCentres can be referred to as 'A50' or 'S50'-- however there are larger counterparts under the same model-- like the A50p towers for instance.
 As such, it's easier to just find or categorize them by their system type: of which they're the only IBMs to use the system type '8086' or '8088' (which of course everyone knows refers to the early Intel CPUs-- entirely coincidental but humorous).